NYS Trooper Thomas Mascia under criminal investigation in Southern State shooting, police say

-New York State Trooper Thomas Mascia is under criminal investigation after an internal inquiry into the circumstances of how he was shot and wounded on the Southern State Parkway last week indicates that the shooting "did not occur the way it was reported," state police officials announced Wednesday.
+New York State Trooper Thomas Mascia is under criminal investigation after an internal inquiry into the circumstances of how he was shot and wounded on the Southern State Parkway last week indicates that the shooting "did not occur the way it was reported," state police officials said Wednesday.

-"We still have many questions that require additional information to answer and we will continue working to answer those questions about this incident," Udice said during a news briefing Wednesday.
+"We still have many questions that require additional information to answer, and we will continue working to answer those questions about this incident," Udice said during a news briefing Wednesday.

 Mascia was suspended without pay Monday after he was found to be in violation of the department’s rules and regulations, Udice said.
 The suspension was announced as state police executed a search warrant at the home the trooper shares with his parents in West Hempstead.
-Police have taken Marcia’s police shield and service weapon as well as off-duty weapons he possessed because of his employment as part of the suspension, Udice said.
+Police have taken Mascia’s police shield and service weapon as well as off-duty weapons he possessed because of his employment as part of the suspension, Udice said.

 He declined to discuss what evidence investigators have gathered.